slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 Choosing a rate control mode strongly depends on your use case.
 In general, there are a number of different scenarios that all impact the way you should design your encoding pipeline:

 1. **Archival** — You want to compress a file for storing it in your archive, for example on an external hard drive or on your network storage.
 The file should have the best possible quality at the lowest possible file size, but you don't care about the exact size.
 2. **Streaming** — You want to send a file over the Internet, using typical Video-on-Demand (VoD) streaming solutions such as HTTP progressive download or HTTP Adaptive Streaming.
-You need to make sure that the file doesn't exceed a certain bitrate.
+You need to make sure that the file doesn't exceed a certain bitrate, or you need to provide different representations of the same file at different nominal bitrates (for [Adaptive Streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming))
-3. **Live Streaming** — Like 2., but you want the encoding to be done as fast as possible.
+3. **Live Streaming** — Like 2., but you want the encoding to be done as fast as possible, and you don't have any knowledge of the content beforehand.
 4. **Encoding for Devices** — You want to put your file on a DVD, a Blu-ray, et cetera.
 You want to ensure that the file ends up having a certain size.

 Knowing the scenario helps you choose a rate control mode.